 Labor costs shall be charged in time increments of 15 minutes and all partial time increments shall be rounded down to the nearest time increment.

 Separation and Deletion of Material.
 The labor cost of the lowest paid employee, plus 32% to cover or partially cover the cost of fringe benefits, capable of separating and deleting exempt material.
-If no employee is capable of separating and deleting exempt information in a particular instance as determined by the FOIA Coordinator, TADL may charge for contracted labor for the separation and deletion in an amount equal to actual costs or 6 times the State current minimum hourly wage, whichever is less.
+If no employee is capable of separating and deleting exempt information in a particular instance as determined by the FOIA Coordinator, TADL may charge for contracted labor for the separation and the deletion in an amount equal to actual costs or 6 times the State current minimum hourly wage, whichever is less.

 In the event that the FOIA Coordinator anticipates that fees shall be charged for separation and deletion of material, the FOIA Coordinator shall provide the requesting person an estimate of the fees.
 Labor costs shall be charged in increments of 15 minutes and all partial time increments shall be rounded down to the nearest time increment.